essex-lab/ProtoMS/doc/.man/protoms.rst

 A solvent move is a Monte Carlo move on a single solvent molecule.
 Obviously, for a solvent move to be performed, at least one solvent molecule must be loaded.
 Each solvent move comprises the following steps

-1. A solvent molecule is randomly chosed from the set of loaded solvent molecules.
+1. A solvent molecule is randomly chosen from the set of loaded solvent molecules.
 If preferential sampling is turned on (see :ref:`parameters`), then the solvent molecules closest to the preferred solute have a relatively higher weight, so will be more likely to be chosen.
 If preferential sampling is off, then each solvent is weighted equally, regardless of its relative size or proximity to a solute.

 2. The solvent molecule is randomly translated and rotated around its center of geometry.